blaze182/ruby-style-guide/README.md

   comment at all.
 <!-- <sup>[[link](#comment-upkeep)]</sup> -->

-> Good code is like a good joke - it needs no explanation. <br>
+> Good code is like a good joke - it needs no explanation. <br/>
 > -- Russ Olsen

 * <a name="refactor-dont-comment"></a>